 Got a child with a high temperature?
 A fever is such a common occurrence throughout childhood, but it’s one surrounded by conflicting advice (aka old wives’ tales, and potentially harmful if well-intentioned home remedies).
-Doctor Jennifer Roberts goes back to basics to help you understand how to treat your child’s fever.
+Doctor Jennifer Roberts goes back to basics to help you understand how to treat your child’s fever and shares when to worry about a fever.

 What is a fever?